xnlogic/xnlogic/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Releasing a new gem to rubygems:

+CI is not set up yet, so once you're happy with the release, simply:

+    $ rake local_release